-It’s key to find the right partner to outsource to.
-According to a 2017 survey conducted by Prequin, 36 percent of fund managers changed service providers during the previous calendar year.
+Fund administrators manage day to day back-office operations to ensure the fund runs smoothly.
+They oversee a number of critical functions so it’s crucial to find the right fund administration services partner to outsource to.
+According to a 2017 survey conducted by Prequin, 36 percent of fund managers changed their management company during the previous calendar year.
 In fact, more than 40 percent of these administrators are up for review annually.
 According to the study, the following are three top reasons people move on:

 - Quality of services (27 percent) – As with most industries, services are critical to attracting and maintaining clients.
 Those servicing private equity firms are not immune from this as the PE firms and their investors demand high touch and robust offerings.
 Included among that is investor reporting.

 Investors are increasingly sophisticated thanks to the volume of information now available to them.
 With this, the onus is on administrators to provide detailed and customized reports (as well as notes, statements and otherwise) that are ILPA-compliant.

 - Cost (23 percent) – Despite the fact that trillions of dollars are under management, money matters when it comes to fund administration.
 Margins need to be made, services need to be provided.
 This and everything else that goes into fund administration costs money.
 So keeping these costs down can help keep management fees down, enabling these savings to be passed along to investors.